aditya-grover/aditya-grover.github.io/_pages/about.md

 ---

 I am an assistant professor of computer science at UCLA.
 I lead the [Machine Intelligence (MINT) group](/group/members), where we develop AI systems that can interact and reason with limited supervision.
-My current research is at the intersection of generative models and sequential decision making, and their application for scientific reasoning.
-I ground this research via the [ML4Climate](/group/ml4climate) initiative, where we develop data-driven methods and software to accelerate scientific discovery for climate and sustainability domains.
+My [current research](/publications) is at the intersection of generative models and sequential decision making.
+On the applied side, I actively ground this research for developing systems and software for data-driven scientific discovery, particularly in climate and sustainability domains via the [ML4Climate](/group/ml4climate) initiative.

 Before joining UCLA, I spent a gap year as a research scientist in the Core ML team at FAIR, Meta.
 I completed my postdoctoral training at UC Berkeley (advisor: Pieter Abbeel), PhD at Stanford University (advisor: Stefano Ermon) and bachelors at IIT Delhi (co-advisors: Mausam, Parag Singla), all in computer science.